poetapp/documentation/rdd/separate-file-uploads.md

 ##### `archiveUrl` & `hash`

-Replace `content` with `archiveUrl` & `hash` by uploading the value of content to ipfs and using the resulting hash from IPFS. `archiveUrl` for now will just be the IPFS url of the file: `ipfs.io/ipfs/{HASH}`
+Replace `content` with `archiveUrl` & `hash` by uploading the value of content to IPFS and using the resulting hash from IPFS. `archiveUrl` for now will just be the IPFS url of the file: `ipfs.io/ipfs/{HASH}`

 `content` will become a reserved property of claims for frost-api in order to maintain backwards compatibility.